freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-021.md

 # --description--

-Change the stack level of the `.back-mountain` element such that it appears behind the `.left-mountain` element.
+Change the stack level of the `.back-mountain` element such that it is directly behind the `.left-mountain` element.

 # --hints--